Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 The contents of the table directory can be viewed through the event log Single Choice

-5)
-A data engineer has built and deployed a DLT pipeline.
+#### A data engineer has built and deployed a DLT pipeline.
 They want to see the output for each individual task.
 Which of the following describes how to explore the output for each task in the pipeline?
 Select one response.

 They can run the commands connected to each task from within the DLT notebook after deploying the pipeline.
+*Not typically how pipelines are debugged, command manually from the notebook to verify task outpus can be inefficient and can also create unnecessary executions*

 They can display the output for each individual command from within the notebook using the %run command.
+*doenst make sense that answer*

 They can specify a folder for the task run details during pipeline configuration.

 They can go to the Job Runs page and click on the individual tables in the job run history.

 They can go to the Pipeline Details page and click on the individual tables in the resultant Directed Acyclic Graph (DAG).

 Multiple Choice
 6)
 A data engineer has created the following query to create a streaming live table from transactions.